L-E-G/instruction-set-architecture/DESIGN.md

 ---
 # Management Plan
 ## Responsibilities
-Team members will be generalists, working on all parts of the instruction set implementation.
+Team members will act as generalists, working on all parts of the instruction set implementation.

-This will give team members an opportunity to learn about writing simulator code, developing user interfacing, and creating tooling.
+This will give team members an opportunity to learn about writing simulator code, developing user interfaces, and creating tooling.

 ## Code Management
-Git will be used to track source code.
+Git will be used to track changes to source code.

 Code will be synchronized through GitHub repositories which are owned by a shared GitHub organization.